Sunday, October 5, 2025

 Life Saving Station, Elberta, Michigan

 The former Frankfort Iron Works building is in the Waterfront Park.
 It opened in 1870 and closed in 1883.
-It was used for ferry car loading and shops before being abandoned and falling into dramatic ruins.
+After closing, it was used for ferry car loading and shops before being abandoned and falling into dramatic ruins.
 Soon, it will disappear; a piece of history captured in photographs.

 Frankfort Iron Works